PetreMorariu/FinalProject_Recipes/README.md

 - **Pagination**: for a better navigation a pagination is available at your disposall
 - **View recipes by users**: You can view all recipes created by a specific user just by clicking the user that created a certain recipe
 - **Main page show recipes**: main page will show the name of the recipe, total cook time, user and date created.
-- **Detail view of a recipe**: by cliking a recipe you will be able to see a detail view of a recipe, to edit or delete the recipe if you are the creator.
+- **Detail view of a recipe**: by cliking a recipe you will be able to see a detail view of a recipe and to edit or delete the recipe if you are the creator.

 ## Technologies used